idelchi/godyl/README.md

 Set `version.commands` to `[]` if version parsing is not available.
 This will result in always downloading the tool when `strategy` is set to `upgrade`.

+Pinning to a specific version will prevent upgrades.

 #### Alternative form

 ```yaml